Ian-Joseph/CleanCity/Tests/test-cases.md

  **Expected Result:** Level reflects reduced points accurately.

+ **Actal Result:** Not executed - no point awarding logic in the application

 ---

 ### 11. Verifying that badge is not awarded without completing valid community action